shkdee/KeePassPHP-UI/README.md

 KeePassPHP-UI
 =============

-A nice user interface for KeePassPHP, built with jQuery (2.x) and Bootstrap (3.3.6).
-KeePassPHP makes it possible to store and read KeePass password databases, so that you can access your passwords from any device, simplty through the internet.
-It never stores your text password - in according to KeePass philosophy - so your password database is always kept encrypted, and only you can access it.
+A nice user interface for KeePassPHP, built with jQuery (2.x) and Bootstrap (3.3.6), available in several languages (French and English so far).
+KeePassPHP can store and read KeePass password databases, so that you can access your passwords from any device, simply through the internet.
+It never stores your text password - in agreement with KeePass philosophy - so your password database is always kept encrypted, and only you can access it.

 How to use it?
 -------------------

 The `keepassphp` directory (from the KeePassPHP project) must be added next to the others.
-If you want to put it somewhere else, just change the path to `keepassphp/keepassphp.php` (the main file of KeePassPHP) inside `keepassphpui/main.php`.
+If you want to put it somewhere else, just change the value of `KEEPASSPHP_LOCATION` in `keepassphpui/main.php`.
 And voilà!

 Web server configuration